mhannum72/mylunch/README.md

   would be if the new height exceeds your max-height, you should make the fade-mask larger.

+* Set pictitle, meal, and other callback functions in the grid.
+I am busy cleaning my room.

 * If you've just gone into the modal to edit a meal, highlight the grid-page somehow showing the meal that you just edited.